welwood08/merlin/README.md

     git submodule update

 ##### Config Items
-"login" is your full, international phone number, including the country code but without the leading + or 00.
+First, the easy bit. "login" is your full, international phone number, including the country code but without the leading + or 00.

-For accounts set up from a phone, "password" is the IMEI reversed and MD5 hashed (for android) or the MAC address, uppercase, repeated twice and MD5 hashed.
+"password" is more tricky.
+If you're very lucky and plan to use an old account, set up from a phone some time ago, "password" may be the IMEI reversed and MD5 hashed (for android) or the MAC address, uppercase, repeated twice and MD5 hashed (iOS).
 This can be achieved using

     python yowsup/src/yowsup-cli --generatepassword your-IMEI-or-MAC-address-here

-For accounts set up using yowsup, "password" is the password given by yowsup, base64 decoded.
+For the vast majority of users, you will need to register using the yowsup cli and this [guide](https://github.com/tgalal/yowsup/wiki/yowsup-cli#registration).
+Once you have been given a password by this method, it must be base64 decoded before saving as "password" in merlin.cfg.
 In python:

     "your password".decode("base64")